[Updated for 2021].

 The most common myths and fears are:

 - If contested, the auditor can take away my ISO 9001 certificate.
 This is untrue, since auditors cannot take anyone’s certificate away.
-Those decisions are made by an internal committee within the registrar, not by the auditor, and they will not de-certify a client because the auditor is being spiteful.
-You are guaranteed the right to contest nonconformities under ISO 17021-1, and the auditor cannot arbitrarily violate these rules because his ego has been bruised.
+Those decisions are made by an internal committee within the registrar, not by the auditor.
+Furthermore, you are guaranteed the right to contest nonconformities under ISO 17021-1.

 - If contested, the auditor will escalate the finding to a major nonconformity.
 Also untrue, for the same reasons.
 The definitions of “major” and “minor” nonconformities are defined in ISO 17021-1, and nonconformities don’t magically increase in severity because a client questions them.

 - Challenging a registrar is expensive.
 Not true, and technically it’s free, other than the cost of the time needed to send the emails.
-In fact, challenging a registrar can save the company a tremendous amount of money, by avoiding costs associated with changing the QMS to suit an auditor, or by eliminating the need for an expensive “Nonconformity Follow-Up” audit by the registrar.
+In fact, challenging a registrar can save the company a tremendous amount of money.

 - We hate conflict.
 Some companies simply hate conflict, and do anything to avoid it.
-Unfortunately, at times professional and courteous conflict is a necessary part of doing business, such as pushing back against customers who refuse to pay their bills, or having to fire employees who are insubordinate.
-If your organization is so conflict-averse as to allow ISO 9001 registrars to do whatever they like, this is an indicator of an entirely different problem, and ISO nonconformities are the least of your worries.
-Ultimately, companies must remember that the registrar is a vendor, and that you are their customer, and that dynamic grants you certain rights and privileges.
+Unfortunately, at times professional and courteous conflict is a necessary part of doing business, such as pushing back against customers who refuse to pay their bills.
+Ultimately, companies must remember that the registrar is a vendor, and that you are their customer.

 - Our certificate will expire while waiting for the appeal to be resolved.
 This one has some merit, but you should clearly communicate to the CB that you expect the appeal to be resolved by them in a timely manner that does not impact on your certification.
 There are a lot of minor tweaks the CB can do to ensure your cert does not expire, but clearly they should simply prioritize the issue so that this doesn’t even become a risk.
 If they don’t, you have an entirely different complaint you can levy against them.